 There is no accommodation in Uluru-Kata Tjuta National Park.
 Attention, it is strictly forbidden to camp in the heart of the national park.

 Most of the accommodation (campsite, hotel, apartment, etc.) is located in the Ayers Rock complex in Yulara.
-In addition to accommodation, you will find shops, restaurants and many places to visit on site.
-Ayers Rock Campground will offer you all the necessary facilities for a comfortable stay (from $45 without power in a tent).
-If you want a little more comfort, you can book either a hotel stay (The Lost Camel Hotel from $330 per night for 2 people) or an apartment (Emu Walk Apartments from $420 per night). night for 4 people with one bedroom, count $680 for two bedrooms).
+The Ayers Rock Campground will offer you all the necessary facilities for a comfortable stay ($45 to $55 without/with electricity in a tent or $185 a night for 2 in a cabin).
+If you wish for a bit more comfort, you can book either a hotel stay (Desert Gardens Hotel starting from $340 a night for 2 people) or an apartment (Emu Walk Apartments starting from $420 a night for 4 people with one bedroom, count $680 for two bedrooms).

 Another option, if you continue to drive on Hwy/State Route 4, less than 1 hour from Yulara, the town of Curtin Springs offers the unique experience of camping on a busy cattle station in full operation.